makersacademy/CV/README.md

 ## Teaching profession to Junior developer role:

-My During my time at Makers Academy I have been bombarded continuously with various technology concepts and terms.
+I have always been interested in problem solving and learning about new technology.
+I have been teaching ICT/computing in secondary school for almost 8 years.
+The recent focus of coding in secondary schools lead me learn about coding.
+After doing some research I came across a course at Makers Academy.
+In the last 12 weeks I have been I have been bombarded continuously with various technology concepts and terms.
 It has been really challenging and worthy experience as I have learnt alot about myself, learning to learn, how to search for solutions, when to ask questions to get better understanding of the concepts.

 ## Projects